CentreForDigitalHumanities/cookiecutter-webapp-deluxe/{{cookiecutter.slug}}/functional-tests/README.md

 $ pytest
 ```

 This will attempt to run the suite in Firefox and Chrome.
-It assumes that you have the application running locally on port 8080.
+It assumes that you have the application running locally on port {{cookiecutter.frontend_port}}.
 In order specify other browsers or another network address, read on.

 ### Configuring the browsers